 - Guilt about getting a kidney from a living or deceased donor

-- Family members that have emotional changes as they adjust to your new lifestyle
+- Family members who have emotional changes as they adjust to your new lifestyle

 You do not have to deal with these feelings alone.
 Getting a kidney transplant is a major life change, and it is okay to feel stressed and anxious about events that change your life.